KCL-Planning/ROSPlan/README.md

 `turtlebot_explore.bash` calls a ROSPlan component service to generate a roadmap (you can see in rviz); adds exploration goals; and then calls the planning system service.

 The turtlebot will move around the waypoints, exploring the environment.
-You should output from the planning system, something like:
+You should see output from the planning system, something like:
 ```
 ...
 KCL: (PS) Dispatching plan